Today's Articles

 *On November 10, 1909, we celebrate the Clef Club of New York City, Inc., founded in New York by James Reese Europe and his associates.

-They were a fraternal and professional organization for the advancement of black musicians and entertainers.
+They were a fraternal and professional organization for the advancement of Black musicians and entertainers.
 The Clef Club was a popular entertainment venue and society in Harlem, achieving its largest success in the 1910s.
 Incorporated in 1910, it combined musicians' hangout, fraternity club, labor exchange, and concert hall across the street from Marshall's Hotel.
 The Clef Club's annual take exceeded $100,000 in its best years.

-For musical entertainment in the club, Europe created the first all-black orchestra in the country called the Clef Club Orchestra.
+For musical entertainment in the club, Europe created the first all-Black orchestra in the country called the Clef Club Orchestra.
 This orchestra numbered around 125 members and consisted of various instruments.
 The instruments included violins, violas, cellos, basses, and the normal wind and brass instruments, but they also included mandolins, guitars, banjos, ukuleles, and a large bass drum.
 These “strummed” instruments were not in small amounts either.
 According to one account, the orchestra included “thirty strummers- ten each of mandolins, guitars and a rare harp guitar, and banjos.”

 The orchestra was also frequently joined by a men's chorus, eight pianists, and various soloists.
 Very few of these musicians had musical training, and hardly anyone could read music.
 The conductor says, “I always put a man who can read notes in the middle where the others can pick him up."
 In 1912, the Clef Club orchestra performed on the stage of Carnegie Hall in New York City.

 Europe left the Clef Club in 1913 and formed another organization, the Tempo Club.
-The new club served the same purpose as the Clef Club, booking black musicians for the dances sweeping New York City social life.
-In 1914, Europe was associated with the popular dancing duo Vernon and Irene Castle.
+The new club served the same purpose as the Clef Club, booking Black musicians for the dances sweeping New York City social life.
+1914, Europe was associated with the popular dancing duo Vernon and Irene Castle.
 Europe invented the turkey trot with the Castles and the fox trot, which are still popular.

 New Poem Each Day